 Upon signing up, you’ll be able to choose your players while being allocated a budget of £100m, putting together a 15-man squad.
 Each player is assigned a price.
 For example, Mohamed Salah was priced at 13.0m at the beginning of the 18/19 season.

 You’ll select 11 starters each week, with 4 being selected for the bench.
-If any of your starting XI don’t play, a sub will take their place – you will select the ordering of the subs, so your preferred option can be picked as your first sub.
+If any of your starting XI don’t feature at all, a sub will take their place.
+You will select the ordering of the subs, so your preferred option can be picked as your first sub.

-Building an FPL squad requires balance.
+Building an FPL squad requires plenty of balance.
 Players will be required for the bench, and you won’t be able to have 11 superstars in your starting lineup.
-Cheaper players who provide value for money is a key part of putting together a winning FPL team, on top of choosing the right superstars.
+Cheaper players who provide value for money is a key part of putting together a winning FPL team, on top of choosing the right superstars at the right time.

-Previous seasons have provided players like Jamie Vardy, Harry Kane and Riyad Mahrez who far exceeded their price point.
+Previous seasons have provided players like Dele Alli, Jamie Vardy, Harry Kane and Riyad Mahrez who far exceeded their price point.
 Identifying players like this is key early on.

 How can I change my team each week?

-As the game launches, you’ll be given unlimited transfers to help you build your squad before the first gameweek.
+As the game launches during the summer, you’ll be given unlimited transfers to help you build your squad before the first gameweek.
 After the opening gameweek, you’ll be given 1 free transfer a week, allowing you to sell a player to bring in a new one.

 The maximum number of transfers you can save is 2 – any after that won’t be accounted for, with you still having 2 free transfers.